phnaharris/winit/CONTRIBUTING.md

 - you updated any relevant documentation in winit
 - you left comments in your code explaining any part that is not straightforward, so that the maintainers and future contributors don't have to try to guess what your code is supposed to do
-- your PR adds an entry to the changelog file if the introduced change is relevant to winit users.
+- your PR adds an entry to the current changelog if the introduced change is relevant to winit users.

   You needn't worry about the added entry causing conflicts, the maintainer that merges the PR will handle those for you when merging (see below).